error707-persona/Console-Gacha/README.md

 # Console-Gacha
 UI Still under development.
-But if you wanna check out my
+But if you wanna check then please feel free to: )